HighDesertDrew/MyDOF/README.md

 Directories and Versions
 cDOF - C/C++ versions (fastest)
-PerlDOF - Perl versions (about 30x slower)
+PerlDOF - Perl versions (about 30x slower) - This is where the algorithm development happens.
+Functions then re-written in C and Python
 PyDOF - Python versions (about 50-70x slower)

 As of this version, drag functions are not implemented.